A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Optimal Conditional Sampling Procedures

-Analogous now to Theorem \ref{thm:forwardsamplefilter}, the following result establishes a consistency connection between the pointwise statistics of the backward sampled trajectories and the Gaussian statistics of the smoother posterior distribution.
-The proof of this theorem can be found in Appendix \ref{sec:Appendix_I}. \begin{thm}[\textbf{Consistency Between Backward Sampling and Smoother State Estimation}] Assume that the real parts of all the eigenvalues of $\mb\mr{f}^{-1}+\ma$ are positive ($\pp$-a.s.).
+\begin{thm} [\textbf{Consistency Between Backward Sampling and Smoother State Estimation}] Assume that the real parts of all the eigenvalues of $\ma+\mb\mr{\nf}^{-1}$ are positive ($\pp$-a.s.).
+Additionally, assume that at $t=T$ the backward samples coincide with the conditional Gaussian nonlinear smoother mean.
 Then, the conditional Gaussian nonlinear smoother estimate, \eqref{eq:revbackinter1}--\eqref{eq:revbackinter2}, can be recovered by applying a mean-fluctuation decomposition to the backward sampling equation \eqref{eq:backwardsample}.
 In other words: \begin{enumerate}[label=\textbf{(\alph*)}] \item The ensemble average of the backward sampling equation \eqref{eq:backwardsample}, conditioned on the natural filtration of $\cF$ w.r.t.\ $\{\vx(s)\}_{s\leq T}$, $\cF_T^{\vx}$, i.e., a complete realization of the observed variables $\vx$, is the time evolution of the smoother mean in \eqref{eq:revbackinter1}. \item The ensemble average of the quadratic form of the residual equation of \eqref{eq:backwardsample}, conditioned on the natural filtration of $\cF$ w.r.t.\ $\{\vx(s)\}_{s\leq T}$, $\cF_T^{\vx}$, i.e., a complete realization of the observed variables $\vx$, is the time evolution of the smoother covariance in \eqref{eq:revbackinter2}. \end{enumerate} \end{thm}